oracle/graal/substratevm/src/com.oracle.svm.native.libcontainer/README.md

 [`src/svm`](./src/svm) are replacements for files that exist in the OpenJDK, but are completely custom.
 They only provide the minimal required functionality and are specific to SVM.

+## Deviation from Hotspot behavior

+On Hotspot, some of the values are cached in native code.
+Since native caching is undesired on SVM, we disable it by always returning `true` in `CachedMetric::should_check_metric()`.
+To avoid performance penalties compared to Hotspot, SVM caches those values on the Java side.
+Currently, this only applies to `cpu_limit` and `memory_limit`.
+For every update of the `libsvm_container` code, we should review whether new usages of `CachedMetric` were added.

 ## Updating

 While the code in `libsvm_container` is completely independent and does not need to be in sync with